paulbradshaw/QGIS_parameterisation/README.md

-# QGIS: Using Python for parameterisation
+# QGIS: Making multiple maps for multiple locations (parameterisation)

 This repo contains files and tipsheets for *parameterisation* in QGIS: that is, generating multiple maps based on a list of parameters (e.g. a list of lat-long locations)